cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************
 What is T-Coffee?
 =================
-**T-Coffee stands for Tree based Consistency Objective Function For alignment Evaluation**, it is primarily a multiple sequence alignment method but it also provides a collection of useful tools presented in this manual.
-Before going deep into the core of the matter, here are a few words to quickly explain some of the things T-Coffee will do for you.
+**T-Coffee means "Tree based Consistency Objective Function For alignment Evaluation"**.
+It is primarily a Multiple Sequence Alignment (MSA) method but it also provides a collection of useful tools presented in this manual.
+Before going deep into the core of the matter, here are a few words to briefly explain the things T-Coffee can do !

 What does it do?
 ----------------
 T-Coffee has two components allowing you to perform different tasks:
- - mainly it is a Multiple Sequence Alignment program.
-Given a dataset of sequences previously gathered (using database search programs like BLAST, Ensembl, whatever...), T-Coffee will produce a Multiple Sequence Alignment (MSA), refer to the section **Building Your Multiple Sequence Alignments** for more details.
+ - mainly it is a Multiple Sequence Alignment method.
+Given a dataset of sequences previously gathered using database search programs (like BLAST, Ensembl, etc...), T-Coffee will produce a Multiple Sequence Alignment (MSA) (refer to the section **Building Your Multiple Sequence Alignments** for more details).
- - also it is a collection of tools (usually called with the flag **-other_pg "tools"**) and third party software (cf. section **Integrating External Methods in T-Coffee**) allowing you to perform a wide range of different tasks, such as aligning, reformatting, evaluating your data, and more...
+ - also it is a collection of tools (usually called with the flag **-other_pg "tools"**) and third party software (cf. section **Integrating External Methods in T-Coffee**) able to perform a wide range of operations such as aligning accurately, reformatting data, evaluating results, comparing methods and many more...

 What can it align?
 ------------------
 T-Coffee will align nucleic acid (DNA and RNA) and protein sequences alike.
-T-Coffee is also able to use other type of information such as secondary and tertiary structure information (for protein or RNA sequences with a known/predicted structure), sequence profiles, trees....
+T-Coffee is also able to use other type of information such as secondary/tertiary structure information (for protein or RNA sequences with a known/predicted structure), sequence profiles, trees...

 ..
 Hint:: To have a rough idea, on an average computer, T-Coffee can easily align up to a 200 sequences, about 1000 amino acid long in about ~20min.
-Never try to align more than 1000 sequences without using T-Coffee fast modes !!!
+It is better to avoid aligning more than 1000 sequences without using a cluster or T-Coffee fast modes !!!

 How can I use it?
 -----------------